-Cost Impact: Will not increase the cost of construction This proposal is editorial, therefore there is no change in construction requirements.
+This proposal is editorial, therefore there is no change in construction requirements.

-Committee Reason: Approval of this proposal continues the correlation of the prescriptive method provision with those of the work area method and is consistent with prior actions.
-Also see reason for EB22-16.
+Committee Reason: Approval of this proposal continues the carea method and is consistent with prior actions.
+Also see reas correlation of the prescriptive method provision with those of the work son for EB22-16.

+Assembly Action: None

+Final Ad ction Results

+EB23-16 AS